-A king was a terribly stingy man.
-Getting a penny out of his treasure was a tough task.
-Once, there was a drought in his kingdom and the people went miserable.
-They asked the king for help.
-He refused to help.
+There was a king who was so terribly stingy that getting a penny out of his treasure was a tough task.
+Once during a drought situation, the people in his kingdom became miserable.
+They asked the king for help, but he refused to help.